pitiopia/interview-questions/Questions/Java/README.md

 doesn't allow null key nor null values | allows single null key and multiple null values implements Enumeration interface | implements Iterator interface

-#### :exclamation: What is the difference between ArrayList and Vector :exclamation:
+#### :bangbang: What is the difference between ArrayList and Vector :bangbang:

 We can say that ArrayList is for Vector the same as HashMap is for Hashtable: